dtmistry/swarm-tool/README.md

 A collection of admin tasks for a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster

-### copy-secrets
+### rotate-secrets

-copy secrets between swarm cluster
+Updates an existing docker swarm secret